Outdoor Education Program

 The Sophomore Wilderness Expedition not only provides sophomores an exciting extended outdoor trip, but also provides leadership opportunities for experienced juniors and seniors.
 This outdoor program is led by a number of faculty members and coordinated by the Wilderness Expedition Director.

 The Outdoor Education Program also offers after-school courses in sea kayaking, surfing, and rock climbing.
-These courses offer students an alternative to the classroom or the playing field, a chance to connect with nature, and an opportunity to develop a side of themselves that perhaps they never knew they had.
+These courses offer students an alternative to the classroom or the playing field, an outdoor schooling experience, a chance to connect with nature, and an opportunity to develop a side of themselves that perhaps they never knew they had.

 Stevenson offers an after-school sea kayaking program over the fall and spring terms with multiple course levels offered: introductory kayaking, kayak surfing, and kayak touring.